 - Not responding well to ovulation induction drugs and ART techniques such as IVF and ICSI in the past;

 - Having low ovarian reserve;

 IVF Egg Retrieval: Process

 First, the egg donor should take medications that stop the normal menstrual cycle.
 Then, a series of drugs are injected intramuscularly to prepare the ovaries for producing multiple eggs.
 The specialist uses ultrasound and a special suctioning needle to remove the eggs.

 It is noteworthy that egg donors should not have sex during the egg donation procedure.
-In the case of having sex, they have to use a method of birth control to prevent pregnancy.
+When having sex, they have to use birth control to prevent pregnancy.
 Also, the donors should take frequent blood tests to detect AIDS, hepatitis, and drug addiction.
 Physical examinations and ultrasounds are also necessary before the egg donation period.

 IVF with Donor Egg: Procedure

 Before starting the IVF procedure with a donor egg, the doctor checks the health condition of the donor as well as the physical characteristics of both parties to find the most similar egg donor for the infertile couple.
-Factors such as skin colour, eye colour, hair colour, and body structure of the donor and recipients should be reviewed before using donated eggs for IVF.
-Afterwards, the procedure of IVF with a donor egg begins:
+Factors such as skin color, eye color, hair color, and body structure of the donor and recipients should be reviewed before using donated eggs for IVF.
+Afterward, the procedure of IVF with a donor egg begins:

 - Ovulation stimulation: after performing transvaginal ultrasound, the egg donor should take ovulation induction drugs to produce more eggs in each cycle.
 Most of these drugs should be taken for ten days and contain gonadotropins.